incoming student faq.

 What's the difference between CSO and CCO?

 CSO, the Cornell Symphony Orchestra, consists of approximately eighty string, wind, and percussion musicians and tackles a wide breadth of symphonic repertoire.
-Last year, CSO performed pieces ranging from Dvorak’s Symphony No. 9 and Tchaikovsky’s Symphony No. 5 to Simon’s “Amen” and Gershwin’s “I Got Rhythm.”
+In the past, CSO performed pieces ranging from Dvorak’s Symphony No. 9 and Tchaikovsky’s Symphony No. 5 to Simon’s “Amen” and Gershwin’s “I Got Rhythm.”
 For the upcoming academic year, CSO will meet on Tuesdays from 4:45 p.m. to 6:25 p.m. and Thursdays from 4:45 p.m. to 6:45 p.m.

 CCO, the Cornell Chamber Orchestra, consists of approximately thirty players and performs incredible string repertoire.
 Some of our repertoire from the previous year includes Piazzola’s Adiós Nonino, Elgar’s Serenade, and three Baroque operas!
 For the upcoming academic year, CCO will meet on Mondays from 4:45 p.m. to 6:25 p.m. and Wednesdays from 4:45 p.m. to 6:45 p.m.